AMT MT Certification - Medical Technologist

 Once applicants have proven eligibility requirements and passed the AMT exam for medical laboratory technician (MLT), they are automatically registered and certified in the AMT database.
 A $310 fee is required at the time of application for MLT certification.

 As mentioned above, an alternative pathway to AMT certification is holding an active generalist MTL credential by a certification or state licensing board approved by the AMT Board of Directors.
 Documentation of education and five years of professional experience is required; if approved, no examination is required.

 To maintain certification, medical laboratory technicians must pay an annual fee of $110 and keep their proof of professional competency by complying with the certification continuation program set forth by AMT every three years.

 American Medical Technologies (AMT) offers a Certified Medical Laboratory Assistant (CMLA) Exam.
 The review materials are separated into four modules: laboratory safety and quality, pre-examination, examination considerations, patient test management, communications, and foundations.
 In addition, to help candidates prepare, AMT offers online CMLA practice exams for $79.

 There are two routes available to pursue AMT CMLA certification:

-- Education route – Applicants need to have completed (or be scheduled to graduate from) an academic course of study that includes a minimum of 200 didactic hours and a minimum of 120 hours of documented and approved clinical laboratory experience.
+- Education route – Applicants must have completed (or be scheduled to graduate from) an academic course of study that includes a minimum of 200 didactic hours and 120 hours of documented and approved clinical laboratory experience.
 A minimum of 100 hours of study of fundamental laboratory technology is required.
 Applicants must have graduated from their academic programs within the last five years or provide proof of approved laboratory experience.